thedreambook/thedreambook.github.io/src/content/blog/flask-socketio-test-en.md

 ---
-title: "Flask วิธี Test WebSocket ของ Flask-SocketIO"
+title: "Flask: How to Test WebSocket with Flask-SocketIO"
-description: "วิธีการ Test SocketIO ของ Flask ด้วย Pytest"
+description: "How to Test Flask’s SocketIO with Pytest"
-pubDate: "Sep 12 2025 6:40 AM"
+pubDate: "Sep 12 2025 6:50 AM"
 heroImage: "../../assets/blog/flask-socketio-test/thumbnail.png"
+tags:
-tags: ["python", "flask", "Flask-SocketIO", "SocketIO", "pytest"]
+  ["python", "flask", "Flask-SocketIO", "SocketIO", "pytest", "english-version"]
 ---

-พอดีได้เอา Project ที่เขียนด้วย Flask Python แล้วอยากทำ Test เพิ่มด้วย

-ใน Project มี Websocket ที่ใช้ Flask-SocketIO แล้วมันเทสยังไงกันนะ

-ผมไปงมหามาให้แล้ว
+I had a project built with Flask (Python) and wanted to add some tests.

+In the project, there’s a WebSocket using Flask-SocketIO — but how do we test that?

+I did some digging and here’s what I found.

 <br>